 #8: Don’t not working with a sourcing agent

-Particularly when you are starting out with your Amazon selling business, it is important to get the guidance and support from the right experts.
+Particularly when you are starting out with your Amazon selling a business, it is important to get guidance and support from the right experts.
 Failing to do so can expose your business to serious risks, including fraud, product quality issues, and legal risks.

 A China sourcing agent is well-versed in all aspects of sourcing products from China for Amazon sellers and offers assistance throughout the process.
 Starting with selecting the right supplier, negotiating the best price, and shipping the order; even experienced sellers benefit by working with a reputed sourcing agent.